overcookedlobster/neovim-config/cheatsheets/tex_cheatsheet.md

 LaTeX + LuaSnip = Efficient Typesetting! 🚀

+## 📁 Snippet Files Overview

+### delimiter.lua
+- Contains snippets for various delimiters and brackets
+- Includes left/right parentheses, square brackets, curly braces
+- Provides big versions of brackets
+- Handles escaped curly braces and LaTeX quotation marks

+### static.lua
+- Defines static snippets for common LaTeX commands
+- Includes snippets for quad spaces, newpage, text in math mode
+- Provides snippets for infinity, item, and horizontal lines

+### system.lua
+- Contains snippets for document structure and commands
+- Includes snippets for annotate, reference, documentclass, usepackage
+- Provides snippets for labels, TODO notes, and SI units

+### math.lua
+- Extensive collection of math-related snippets
+- Includes superscripts, subscripts, fractions, vectors
+- Provides snippets for common math operations and symbols

+### luatex.lua
+- Contains snippets specific to LuaTeX
+- Includes a snippet for tex.sprint

+### greek.lua
+- Defines snippets for Greek letters
+- Uses `;` as a prefix for quick access to Greek letters

+### environments.lua
+- Contains snippets for various LaTeX environments
+- Includes generic environments, equation environments, and list environments
+- Provides snippets for figures and inline math

+### fonts.lua
+- Defines snippets for font styling in LaTeX
+- Includes typewriter, italic, bold, and various math font styles

-This cheatsheet provides a more comprehensive overview of the snippets defined in the Lua files.
-However, due to the complexity and number of snippets, there might still be some that are not included.
+This cheatsheet provides a comprehensive overview of the snippets defined in the Lua files.
 For the most accurate and up-to-date information, it's always best to refer directly to the Lua files.